 Assets Subject to the California Probate Court

-Probate assets include any personal property or real estate that the decedent owned in his or her name before passing.
-Nearly any type of acid can be a probate asset, including a home, car, vacation residence, boat, art, furniture, or household goods.
+Probate assets include any personal property or real estate that the decedent owned in their name before passing.
+Nearly any type of asset can be a probate asset, including a home, car, vacation residence, boat, art, furniture, or household goods.